 Copper Mountain College Foundation is proud to support out Community Internship Partners with a Kindle Fire for each CMC student who completes a 100 hour internship at a local business.
 This work experience certainly puts our students on the road to success, matching them with potential employers and giving the essential skills for the workplace.

-Brewer who attends 29 Palms High School, was chosen, out of a highly competitive field, to receive this year’s Greenleaf Scholarship.
-The scholarship will pay tuition, books, and fees plus living expenses while Brewer attends Copper Mountain College.
-Also, those same expenses will be paid while she attends a University to complete a baccalaureate degree.
+Jimenez who attends Yucca Valley High School, was chosen out of a highly competitive field to receive this year’s Greenleaf Scholarship.
+The scholarship will pay tuition, books and fees plus living expenses while Jimenez attends Copper Mountain College.
+In addition, those same expenses will be paid while she attends a University to complete a baccalaureate degree.

 George Floyd Scholarship